SteveDunn/Vogen/README.md

 So, callers could mess things up by calling `DoSomething(productId, supplierId, customerId)`)

 There would also be no need to know if it's validated, as, if it's in your domain, it's valid (there's no way to manually create invalid instances).
 And with that said, there'd also be no point in exposing the 'Validate' method via the interface because validation is done at creation.

-### Why are they called 'Value Objects'?
-The term Value Object represents a small object whos equality is based on value and not identity.
-From [Wikipedia](https://en.wikipedia.org/wiki/Value_object)

-> _In computer science, a value object is a small object that represents a simple entity whose equality is not based on identity: i.e. two value objects are equal when they have the same value, not necessarily being the same object._

-In DDD, a Value Object is (again, from [Wikipedia](https://en.wikipedia.org/wiki/Domain-driven_design#Building_blocks))

->  _... a value object is an immutable object that contains attributes but has no conceptual identity_

 ### Can I represent special values